 Under the Administrative Site Visit and Verification Program (ASVVP), USCIS officials can visit work locations to verify certain regulations about employing a foreign worker on a non-immigrant visa.
 This may include adherence to presence onsite, meeting minimum salary requirements, employees’ job duties, and work-hours.
 This should have details of the work broken up to reflect percentage distribution of time applied to each task.
 Since many employees now, including visa workers are working remotely, from home, these site visits are being conducted at their home locations.

 In order to ensure that foreign employees are complying with H1B visa rules and maintaining the integrity of the H1-B visa program, USCIS will be conducting random site-visits at home.

 What You Should Know About USCIS Site Visits At Home

 - US immigration officers have always conducted these site visits at the work locations.
-However, since workers are working remotely now, they making home visits a routine procedure.
+However, since workers are working remotely now, they are making home visits a routine procedure.